bl2longer/ArbitrationProtocol/docs/en/ConfigManager.md

-# ConfigManager
+# Configuration Manager (ConfigManager)

 ## Overview
-ConfigManager is the configuration management center of the arbitration protocol, responsible for managing and maintaining various parameter configurations within the protocol.
-It provides a centralized configuration management interface to ensure that all components of the protocol can correctly access and update configuration information.
+ConfigManager is responsible for managing various configuration parameters of the BeLayer2 arbitration protocol, including staking requirements, time limits, and fee rates.
+All configuration changes must be executed by the contract owner.

 ## Core Functions